So you’ve found yourself perusing the jacket section, gearing up with the hardware for a cold-weather adventure to embark upon.

-While both of them have their advantages, this guide will inform you of the best packable down jackets to keep your eyes on for the 2018 season.
+While both of these travel jackets have their advantages, this guide will inform you of the best packable down jackets to keep your eyes on for the 2019 season.

 Down garments are constructed through insulated filling from either duck, goose, or a combination of the two.
 Goose down is regarded as premium in terms of weight and heat retention, but duck or a combination can easily be found as well for a lighter price tag.

 With this information, it’s important to choose what’s going to work best under the conditions in which you are gearing up for and to synergistically work with the jacket that will sustain you through the cold.
 Luckily, here you will find the information you need to find the best lightweight down jacket to wear on your next winter hiking trip.